 The God-of-the-Gaps Objection is Circular

 People who use the god-of-the-gaps objection are presupposing scientism or naturalism (i.e. the god-of-the-gaps objection is circular).
 For example, Gary Knox, in his book, “The God Confusion”, contends ( along with other proponents of the god-of-the-gaps objection) that people believe in a God because there is a lot science still has not explained, such as the origin of life.
 Any thoughtful person can recognize the remarkably bald assumption at the heart of that contention: that science will explain everything that we now explain with reference to God.
 This presupposes scientism or naturalism, because to assume that everything will be explained by science is to assume that scientism is true (and the objection is thus circular).
 The “gaps” are only gaps in scientific understanding if you already believe them to be gaps in scientific knowledge and not gaps in another type of knowledge.
 What reason do we have to believe them to be gaps in scientific knowledge and not another type of knowledge?
 The past success of science?
-We’ve already established that as an irrational justification.
-Thus, the god-of-the-gaps objection is incoherent in many ways.
+We’ll look at why that’s an irrational justification later on.
+The god-of-the-gaps objection is incoherent in many ways.
 It relies on historicist irrationality, it generalizes based on a bad sample, the past revisions of science at least cancel out any argument that can be made from it’s successes, and it is circular.
+We’ll look at each of these throughout the rest of the article.
 John Loftus ( and other popular atheists) go so far as to accuse religious apologists of appealing to ignorance ( a logical fallacy) by explaining certain phenomena that has not been explained by science, in terms of God.
 Loftus’s objection relies on the same assumption as does Knox’s.
 What Loftus seems to have in mind is that apologists are saying: “We don’t know, therefore God”.

 However, you may notice that what afflicts this contention is exactly the same as what afflicts Knox’s version of the objection.
 Loftus assumes that the statement “we don’t know” really applies.
 Yes, we don’t know in terms of scientific knowledge, but this doesn’t mean that “we don’t know” in general.
 Here again, Loftus assumes scientific ignorance is the same thing as general metaphysical ignorance and so presupposes scientism.
 Apart from this, the appeal to God is meant to explain what is not known, and is not based on the idea that there is a lack of scientific evidence to the contrary.
 If you look at the structure of the arguments of natural theology, particularly in their more sophisticated forms, you will notice that this is not even close to what is argued.
 It may be true that a consequence of the arguments is that God explains a gap in naturalistic understanding, but in order to defeat the argument, you must defeat one of the premises.
 Peter Millican does something similar in a debate with Robin Collins on the Fine-tuning Argument.
 He contends that the cosmological arguments are not persuasive to him, because they appeal to ignorance.
 They appeal to ignorance, because there might be a naturalistic explanation.
 Not only does this argument fall victim to the objection already expounded above.
 But also, Millican claims that the cosmological arguments appeals to ignorance, when he is arguing against them by appeal to some naturalistic explanation that we don’t know about.
 He is clearly the one appealing to ignorance!